mplatten/mediumish-pagebundles-gohugo-theme/README.md

 ## Added/modified features by mplatten

-This is a modified version of lgaidas port to Hugo.
+This is a modified version of lgaida's port to Hugo.
 Changes to that are:

 + use with **page bundles** instead of assets in `/static` (works also)—keep content and its assets together
-+ **Automatic image resizing** (done by Hugo)--feel free to save Markdown-text and your original images of any size for future use and other assets in a subfolder of `/contents` (i. e. page bundles), Hugo will resize the *published* images for a great performance and strip EXIF-data (please be advised: Hugo publishes a copy of the unaltered original file with its original filename in `/public` too, EXIF not altered!
++ **Automatic image resizing** (done by Hugo)--feel free to save Markdown-text and your original images of any size for future use and other assets in a subfolder of `/content` (i. e. page bundles), Hugo will resize the *published* images for a great performance and strip EXIF-data (please be advised: Hugo publishes a copy of the unaltered original file with its original filename in `/public` too, EXIF not altered!
 This is a Hugo problem which might be an issue with security.)
 + **Improved overall performance**: Google Pagespeed Insights/Lighthouse >90, pages usually at peek performance
 + **Print-Style**: Site title and page-URL are printed on top before `title`, Hyperlink-URLs will be displayed in brackets behind each link in print so anyone can resolve them even on paper, `<video>` won't show in print, no other webpage-elements on paper
 + Full-text **RSS-Feed** at `<baseurl>/index.xml` (Thanks to code taken from funkydan2, <https://github.com/funkydan2/alpha-church>)